Этот пост доступен на языках: Русский

 ‘What’s the difference…?’

-Twenty-seven-year-old Georgian–Armenian Zenfira Kirakosyan, who’s named after her Azerbaijani grandmother, married Ali ten years ago.
+Twenty-seven-year-old Georgian–Armenian Zemfira Kirakosyan, who’s named after her Azerbaijani grandmother, married Ali ten years ago.
 Ali’s mother is Armenian and his father is Azerbaijani.

-Though her grandmother was an Azerbaijani, Zenfira grew up in an Armenian environment.
+Though her grandmother was an Azerbaijani, Zemfira grew up in an Armenian environment.
 She considered herself first and foremost to be Armenian, attending an Armenian Apostolic Church in Tbilisi.

 Nazli Gasparyan, who took on her husband’s surname after marrying him in 1978, remembers the times when Armenian and Azerbaijani people lived side by side.